bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 > Otherwise known as off-canvas or a side drawer, BootstrapVue's custom `<b-sidebar>` component is a
 > fixed-position toggleable slide out box, which can be used for navigation, menus, details, etc. It
-> can be positioned on either the left (default) or right of the viewport.
+> can be positioned on either the left (default) or right of the viewport, with optional backdrop
+> support.

 ## Overview